-- A. Where a dispute is declared (via the Escalation Form) and no skill-specific rule, Competition Rule, or Code of Ethics and Conduct is breached, and the matter remains unresolved due to its complex nature - B. A breach of the skill-specific rules or the Competition Rules that is to be resolved by the Competitions Committee Management Team - C. A breach of the Code of Ethics and Conduct that is to be resolved by the Ethics Committee - D. A situation where the nature of the issue or dispute that is to be resolved by the CEO and Board
+- A. Where a dispute is declared (via the Escalation Form) and no skill-specific rule, Competition Rule, or Code of Ethics and Conduct is considered breached but, and the matter remains unresolved due to its complex nature - B. An alleged breach of the skill-specific rules or the Competition Rules that is to be resolved by the Competitions Committee Management Team - C. An alleged breach of the Code of Ethics and Conduct that is to be resolved by the Ethics Committee - D. A situation where the nature of the issue or dispute requires that it is to be resolved by the CEO and Board